Km3888/Km3888.github.io/_pages/cv.md

 Work experience
 ======
-* Summer 2022: Research Intern
+* Summer 2022: Research Intern at Pinterest
-  * Pinterest
   * Used Self-Supervised Learning to get customer representations
+  * Focused on non-contrastive alternatives to popular representation learning approaches

-* Fall 2019: Data Science Intern
-  * AlgoLift (now part of Vungle)
+* Fall 2019: Data Science Intern at AlgoLift (now part of Vungle)
   * Modeled customer behavior to predict lifetime value